-The effects of compassion are far reaching and have been shown to have benefits for physical as well as psychological health.
-A wealth of evidence demonstrates that social support, when humans connect in a meaningful way with other people or animals, helps in the recovery from illness as well as promoting increased levels of mental and physical well-being.
+The effects of compassion are far-reaching and have been shown to have benefits for physical as well as psychological health.
+A wealth of evidence demonstrates that social Support, when humans connect in a meaningful way with other people or animals, helps in the recovery from illness as well as promoting increased levels of mental and physical well-being.

 Evidence from studies mentioned in the previous blog suggests that interventions can lead to reduced depressive symptoms and feelings of isolation, improvements in positive emotions, psychological well-being, hopefulness, optimism, social connection, life satisfaction, and, of specific interest to this paper – compassion.

-Such interventions have been found to also impact upon how people behave – increasing pro-social acts and decreasing anti-social behavior.
+Such interventions have been found to also impact how people behave – increasing pro-social acts and decreasing anti-social behavior.

 The Far-Reaching Benefits of Compassion

 Furthermore, research by Sara Konrath at the University of Michigan and Stephanie Brown at Stony Brook University shows that a compassionate lifestyle might even increase our lifespan.
-The reverse is also true, and motivation appears to pay an important part.
+The reverse is also true, and motivation appears to play an important part.

 It is not sufficient to simply do good deeds; one must do them for the right reason.
 Sara Konrath’s research also revealed that whilst people who were active in volunteering did live longer than their non-volunteering peers, the impact only happened if their reasons for volunteering were altruistic rather than self-serving.

-Barbara Frederickson, Steve Cole and fellow researchers have demonstrated this on a cellular level.
+Barbara Frederickson, Steve Cole, and fellow researchers have demonstrated this on a cellular level.
 They found high cellular inflammation levels in subjects whose happiness stemmed from a hedonistic lifestyle.
 Conversely, they found low inflammation levels in people whose lives were enriched by greater meaning and compassionate service to others, including non-human animals.

 This suggests, therefore, that developing a sense of eudemonic, rather than purely hedonic, well-being could lead to positive health benefits.

 And how may eudemonic wellbeing be achieved?
-The literature points to the mindful practices and the cultivation of compassion.
+The literature points to mindful practices and the cultivation of compassion.
 Compassion, it would seem, is key.

 The cultivation of well-being has specifically shown that it is eudemonic, rather than hedonic wellbeing which is linked to a sense of connectedness with oneself, and others.
-Eudemonic wellbeing implies finding meaning and purpose in life, living in accordance with one’s values and developing a sense of long-term “spiritual” health (not necessarily religious).
+Eudemonic wellbeing implies finding meaning and purpose in life, living in accordance with one’s values, and developing a sense of long-term “spiritual” health (not necessarily religious).

 In turn, eudemonic well-being may be cultivated through mindful practices such as mediation and compassion training.